alkhrom/Git-demo2/index.md

 UTF-8 encoded text files are less in size (hence, take less time to  transmit) with almost all languages except (not necessarily) for Asian hieroglyphics.
 UTF-16 seems much less robust to loss of data, specifically of odd number of bytes; should this happen, it garbles all the following text (whereas with UTF-8 it causes a loss of only one symbol).

 On the other hand, UTF-16 historically comes from USC-2 (a fixed-width two-byte encoding scheme, outdated now), which in its turn was an extension on ASCII approach onto two bytes instead of one.
-At that time UTF-8 didn't even exist, so contemporary software inventions, still popular today, such as Win32 API, NTFS and FAT used UTF-16LE.
+At that time UTF-8 didn't even exist, so contemporary software inventions, still popular today, such as [Win32 API](https://ru.wikipedia.org/wiki/Windows_API), [NTFS](https://ru.wikipedia.org/wiki/NTFS) and FAT use UTF-16LE.

 # Digging Deeper Into Unicode